20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 better digest curation (e.g., do not include memes).

-The key is the feedback loop.
-The agent creates a dedicated memory file for your Reddit preferences and refines the digest based on what you actually engage with.
-After a week, memes disappear if you never click them, and deep technical posts rise to the top.
+The feedback loop is what makes this work.
+The agent maintains a dedicated memory file for your Reddit preferences and refines digests based on what you engage with.
+After a week, memes disappear if you ignore them, and deep technical posts rise to the top.

 Skills needed: reddit-readonly skill from ClawHub.